Course Title: Methods in Design Research and Practice

 Course Description

 Methods in Design Research and Practice offers you an opportunity to explore a range of design research methods frameworks to structure your continuing studies in design.
 You will develop a critical appreciation of the roles and processes of primary and secondary research, representation practices within design research, data acquisition, evaluative frameworks, and how to approach a research concern in a rigorous and ethical manner.
-You will develop analytical and research skills, including the ability to translate design generated information, scholarly approaches to literature and case studies into a cohesive argument for future design research.
+You will develop analytical and research skills, including the ability to translate design generated information, scholarly approaches to literature, and case studies into a cohesive argument for future design research.

 If you are enrolled in this course as a component of your Bachelor Honours Program, your overall mark will contribute to the calculation of the weighted average mark (WAM).
-See the WAM information web page for more information.

 Objectives/Learning Outcomes/Capability Development

-In this course you will develop the following program learning outcomes:
+In this course you will develop the following BH104P25 Bachelor of Industrial Design (Honours) program learning outcomes:

-Apply analytical, critical, creative and strategic thinking to industrial design problems and research within complex and unfamiliar contexts and concerns.
+PLO1: Apply analytical, critical, creative, and strategic thinking to industrial design problems and research across complex, place-based, and cultural contexts.

 Upon successful completion of this course, you will be able to:

-1) Evidence ideas in response to specific methods of research, and conduct research practices in an ethical and responsible manner.
+CLO1: Evidence ideas in response to specific methods of research, and conduct research practices in an ethical and responsible manner.

 Overview of Learning Activities